canonical/jaas-documentation/contribute.rst

 How do I contribute to this documentation?
 ------------------------------------------

-Documentation is generated from a public github repository located `here <https://github.com/canonical/jaas-documentation>`_ where you will find instructions on how to build the documentation and also serve documentation for local testing.
+Documentation is generated from a public GitHub repository located `here <https://github.com/canonical/jaas-documentation>`_ where you will find instructions on how to build the documentation and also serve documentation for local testing.

 We welcome all pull requests with documentation changes.
 To make the process easier, you will find and "Edit on GitHub" link in the footer of every page.

-For this documentation we use Sphinx and reStructuredText (reST), which is the default plaintext markup language used by Sphinx.
+For this documentation we use Sphinx and reStructuredText (reST), which is the default plain text markup language used by Sphinx.
 Here are some useful resources on reStructuredText:

 - `Sphinx reStructuredText Primer <https://tinyurl.com/rstprimer>`_